 I was just a little kid, but I remember thinking that having a chunk of plaster hanging over my head as I slept wasn’t the safest place for Snoop or me!
 And, that’s what set me on my preparedness path.

 When I wasn’t much older, over a decade before wearing seatbelts was the law, I was usually the only person in the car with my lap belt on.
 I figured they were installed for a reason, and despite friends making fun of me for buckling up and being prepared, I religiously wore my seat belt.

 I spent the next decade learning how to be prepared for what might go wrong.

-By the time I was in junior high school, I worked at a rifle range, was a Boy Scout, and an L.A.
+By the time I was in junior high school, I had worked at a rifle range, was a Boy Scout, and an L.A.
 City lifeguard.
 I was so preparedness-minded that I was named “Mr. Prepared” by my high school swim team.

 I didn’t have any money to buy stuff, but I could focus on my mindset.
 I could focus on thinking things through, considering what could go wrong and how I’d handle that next step.

 Over the next decade, as a lifeguard, a firefighter, and a paramedic, I watched and helped as one person after another got themselves into trouble because they didn’t think things through.
 There was the person who dove in the deep end without thinking about whether their abilities met the challenge of what to do after they hit the water.
 Then there was the person burned down his house because he put a gas-filled carburetor next to a water heater without considering what would happen when the fumes traveled.